-Millard Fillmore (1800 –1874) was the 13th President of the United States (1850–1853) and the last member of the Whig Party to hold the office of president.
+Millard Fillmore (January 7, 1800 – March 8, 1874) was the 13th President of the United States (1850–1853) and the last member of the Whig Party to hold the office of president.
 As Zachary Taylor's Vice President, he assumed the presidency after Taylor's death.
-Fillmore opposed the proposal to keep slavery out of the territories annexed during the Mexican–American War in order to appease the South and so supported the Compromise of 1850, which he signed, including the Fugitive Slave Act.
+He was the only president to have been born in a centennial year.

 Millard Fillmore, our 13th President, has been largely forgotten but was an effective and consistent executive with a notably powerful intellect.
 He is somewhat renowned in Utah for being a friend of Mormons; the capital of Utah was briefly moved to Fillmore, a city in Millard County, in his honor.
 The best recommendation I can offer is "Millard Fillmore: Biography of a President" by Robert Rayback.